T–V distinction in the world's languages: Esperanto

 Esperanto is a T–V-distinguishing language, but usually vi is used for both singular and plural, just like you in modern English.
 An informal second-person singular pronoun, ci, indeed exists, but it is seldom used in practice.
 It is intended mainly to mark the familiar/respectful distinction when translating literature from languages with the T–V distinction into Esperanto.

 Some have imagined ci as an archaic term that was used before and then fell out of common usage; however, this is not true.
 It has appeared only sometimes in experimental language.
 In standard Esperanto, vi has always been used since the beginning.
 For example, ci appears in neither the Fundamenta Gramatiko nor the Unua Libro.
 But, especially in some circles, people have begun to use ci in practical language, mainly as the familiar and intimate singular, reserving vi for the plural and formal singular.
 Others use ci as singular and vi as plural regardless of formality.

 Ido

 In Ido, in theory tu is limited to friends and family, whereas vu is used anywhere else.
 However, many users actually adapt the practice in their own mother tongue and use tu and vu accordingly.
 In the plural, though, the only form in use is vi, which does not distinguish between formal and informal address.

 In all cases, an -n is added to the original pronoun to indicate a direct object that precedes its own verb: Me amoras tu (I love you) becomes Tun me amoras if the direct object takes the first place, for example for emphatic purposes.

+Láadan

+In Láadan, formality is specifiable lexically.
+For example, a parent can be referred to as mathul or the formal shathul; yet more informal is emath, only used in pet name contexts.